 If your child is enrolled in swim lessons at Life Time, this includes levels 501 and 601.

 The advanced level is for children who have learned how to put the strokes together and can swim backstroke and freestyle about the length of a pool.
 At this level, the purpose is to help children swim greater distances, increase their endurance, and be able to swim all four strokes — freestyle, backstroke, breaststroke, and butterfly — the entire length of the pool.

 What to do at home:

-Practice the movements of bilateral, rhythmic breathing by repeatedly performing these movements to gain muscle memory for improved practice once the pool reopens.
+Practice the movements of bilateral, rhythmic breathing by repeatedly performing these movements to gain muscle memory.

 - Have your child practice while lying down, as if in the water, and performing the freestyle stroke arm movements as if they were swimming.

 - Simulate the arm movements while kicking and repeating the count sequence of “one, two, three, breath.”
 Every number is a stroke, and every third count is when they turn their head to the side and take a breath.

 Perform arm rotations in the air